Search

 The course builds on the foundation of Years 1-3 studies in bioethics to consider physician obligation expressed in law, regulations, professional codes and widely held norms of medical ethics.
 Areas considered include the doctor-patient relationship, patient capacity, consent, confidentiality, medical error and negligence, forensic pathology and related medical-legal issues and end of life care.
 Students would learn about the legal system, the difference between civil law and criminal law, law and procedure, the court system and the law making process.
 Students should know their important role in society as physicians and as law-abiding citizens, in upholding justice and being a role model for others, in protecting the weak and vulnerable and in the prevention of crime.

-Whether consulting with patients to diagnose diseases or working with colleagues to effectively administer treatments, communication skills are essential for healthcare workers.
-By using a longitudinal developmental approach spanning preclinical and clinical years, which includes formal teaching, e-learning as well as interactive training such as self-reflective video reviews, skills workshops interwoven within their general medical and specialist rotations to help students develop the skills needed to communicate effectively with different stakeholders.
+Whether consulting with patients to make a diagnosis or working with colleagues to effectively administer treatments, effective communication skills are essential for healthcare professionals.
+To cultivate these skills, a longitudinal developmental approach spanning preclinical and clinical years is used, which include formal teaching, e-learning, self-reflection as well as interactive skills workshops and feedback.
+This is interwoven within their general medical and specialist rotations, helping students develop the skills needed to communicate effectively with different stakeholders.

 Not only be able to foster a therapeutic alliance with patients and connect with the public and society, students are also expected to explore more about self and teamwork in a clinical environment with a good sense of professionalism.
 In this course, students will have the opportunity to explore and reflect to be an effective team player, to understand their personality and professional care style as well as to learn the mindfulness and cognitive techniques.